Why Does My Cat Have Bald Patches?

 Alopecia can also occur when an animal experiences high levels of stress, for example when exposed to situations of uncertainty or constant surprise, to which they respond by obsessively grooming and looking for relief from their anxiety.

-If you'd like to read similar articles to Why Does My Cat Have Bald Patches?, we recommend you browse around our Pets category.
+If you want to read similar articles to Why Does My Cat Have Bald Patches?, we recommend you visit our Pets category.